plus-and-other-arithmetic-operations/R34-MFD/README.md

 - [ ] Change textures to math the real thing
 - [ ] Optimize bar menu
 - [ ] Correct turbo gauge scale
+- [ ] Get rid of placeholder textures (wait for h ell)
+- [ ] Check outline selection thickness
+- [ ] Check if memory in selected menus is needed or not

 **Credits:**